-There are various different levels of neurobiology degrees.
-You can spend many years getting as high as a professional practice doctorate's in neurobiology and neurosciences to something that takes less time like a associate's.
-The time it takes to complete a neurobiology degree varies depending on the program.
+Neurobiology degree levels vary.
+You can spend many years getting as high as a in neurobiology and neurosciences to something that takes less time like a .
+Different neurobiology and neurosciences degrees vary in how long they take.

 |Degree||Credit Requirements||Typical Program Length|